mc3k/Logitech-USB-receiver-compatibility-list/README.md

-# Logitech-USB-receiver-compatibility-list
+# Logitech USB receiver compatibility list
-A list of Logitech devices and the USB receivers they are compatible with
+A list of Logitech devices and the USB receivers they are compatible with, somehow I couldn't find a definative list so I'm starting one here.
+Please contribute to list listings.

 # Receivers
 | Model | Re-programable | Software | Unifying | Bolt | Notes |